praneethsonu/AWS-Projects/README.md

-# Create and Host a WordPress Website on AWS EC2
+# Create And Host A WordPress Website On AWS EC2

 Step 1:
 1. Launch an instance